Joy of Chasing the Uncatchable

 According to the MOQ, everything that we know about and experience, that we imagine and create, are temporary static patterns of Quality (or Value) created by the pull of Dynamic Quality toward higher Value in our universe, hence the name MOQ.
 Our experienced reality, from matter to life to society and knowledge is seen as a hierarchy of interconnected temporary static patterns of Quality.
-Reality is seen in the MOQ as a partition of static patterns of reality and Dynamic Quality, from which static patterns evolve–not a partition into subjective and objective realities.
-THIS, was Aristotle’s massive error that Pirsig corrected.
+Reality is seen in the MOQ as a partition between static patterns of reality and Dynamic Quality, from which static patterns evolve–not a partition into subjective and objective realities according to Aristotle.
+THIS, was Aristotle’s massive error that Pirsig corrected with his MOQ.

-Pirsig chose “effect drives cause” as the motive force that evolves the MOQ hierarchy, arguing that it is superior to “cause drives effect” (without changing any scientific results) because both tangible physics and intangible metaphysics knowledge can be included in the same MOQ framework.
+Pirsig chose “effect drives cause” as the motive force that evolves the MOQ hierarchy of four nested static patterns of reality: Inorganic, Organic, Social, and Intellectual.
+Pirsig, argued that “effect drives cause” of the MOQ is a higher quality concept than the currently accepted reverse because both tangible physics and intangible metaphysics knowledge can be included in the same MOQ framework, and scientific results remain unchanged.
 In the MOQ, Value (or equivalently, Quality) creates Reality, not the other way around.
-My conceptual interpretation of MOQ is that the Demand for “betterness” creates the supply of better Realities, eventually.
-On a personal level, this becomes “what you truly value, i.e. love, creates your reality.”
+(In business I translated this idea into “the values of your clients or customers shaped your business reality.)
+This is related to the general interpretation of MOQ that the implicit demand for “betterness” creates the supply of better Realities, eventually.
+On a personal level, this becomes simply: “What you truly value, i.e. love, creates your reality.”

-In the MOQ hierarchical structure the mind/body problem melts away, and science and philosophy can be included in a common rational framework, according to Pirsig.
+In the MOQ hierarchical structure the mind/body problem melts away since mind and body are made of the same metaphysical Quality stuff (temporary patterns of primal information?).
+In addition, science and philosophy can be included in a common rational evolution framework, according to Pirsig.
 The MOQ answer to what happens when a temporary pattern decays away (like us dying, for example) for whatever reason, is that it folds back into Dynamic Quality.

-The crude parlor trick I created to illustrate this fundamental MOQ concept was to show the audience a thick piece of blue slippery rope (my favorite color) tied in a slip knot in the middle.
+The crude parlor trick I created to illustrate this fundamental MOQ concept is to show the audience a thick piece of blue slippery rope (my favorite color) tied in a slip knot in the middle.
 I hold up the rope as a metaphor for Dynamic Quality and the slip knot as a temporary static pattern of Quality or Value.
-I say, “When any static pattern dies (I then pull the rope ends tight so the slip knot unfolds and goes away) it folds back into Dynamic Quality (the rope).
+I say, “When any temporary static pattern “dies” (i.e., regresses back to a lower more primitive level in the MOQ hierarchy)… I then pull the rope ends tight so the slip knot disappears as it folds back into Dynamic Quality (the rope).
 After a pause for this image to sink in, I close with this joke line: “Maybe that’s what my physics’ colleagues mean by “string theory.”

 As people were leaving a few hung around with many questions.
-One was from a distinguished and kindly professor who waited his turn patiently and finally said, “I enjoyed your innovative presentation and the discussion very much,” and commented:
+One was from a distinguished and kindly professor who waited his turn patiently and finally said, “I enjoyed your innovative presentation and the discussion very much.”
+He commented:

 You know, you Yanks are very different than us Brits; You tend to jump into the fray and act first and then think, while we usually stay behind and think first and then act.
 We sometimes act too late and I suspect you Yanks sometimes act too soon.

-I said I agreed and added that dynamic balance was the key, given the particular context at hand.
-I privately thought how bloody right this Brit was because I was very fortunate NOT to take a great fall after I had gotten so far ahead of my skis in my first MOQ presentation.
+I said I agreed and added that I thought dynamic balance was the key, given the particular context at hand.
+I privately thought how bloody right this Brit was because I was very fortunate NOT to take a great fall after I had gotten so far ahead of my skis in my first MOQ presentation to academia.
 It’s a lesson that rings true today for AI development.